 - Join the Eastern Ontario Active Transportation Network (EOATN) List Serve to learn what others are doing and to share your expertise.
 Participate in webinars specific to our region that are on topics requested and provided by members.
 You can also join the Eastern Ontario Active Transportation Network (EOATN) Facebook Page.

 - Have a look at the helpful presentation from the past Eastern Ontario Active Transportation Summits.
 These events are hosted once a year by different towns in Eastern Ontario.
+If you would like to host a future Summit please fill out this application to host.

 Walk or Bike Friendly Community Designation